 - What types of light bulbs meet my lighting needs but are energy efficient?

-- What is the difference between a tankless water heater and Bradford White water heater?
+- What is the difference between a tankless water heater and a Bradford White water heater?

 - Should I install carpeting or laminate wood?